jamro/jsbattle/docs/dev_guide.md

   npm run-script build
 ```

 Above command will rebuild the whole project and put results to `/dist` directory.
 As you may see, building workflow is based on [Gulp](https://gulpjs.com/).
-It is recommended to install Gulp globally to start it by simple command `gulp`.
+It is recommended to install Gulp globally to start it by a simple `gulp` command.

 Let's install gulp globally:
 ```bash